tsubaiso/tsubaiso-api-documentation/README.md

 **/tags/show/:id**

-Description: This endpoint returns a single tag information.
+Description: This endpoint returns information for a single tag.

 Method: GET